 Early design costs less

-If MVHR is designed later when the internal layout, floor construction, plantroom size and location are all finalised, yours becomes an MVHR retrofit project, even if you haven’t put a spade in the ground yet.
-Retrofitting is always more difficult; things get squashed in places they shouldn’t; installers have to deviate from the design just to get it in, adding more materials, delays, acoustic and performance risks; and in larger properties you can end up with two or more systems instead of one.
+If MVHR is designed later when the internal layout, floor construction, plantroom size and location are all finalised, yours becomes an MVHR retrofit project even if you haven’t put a spade in the ground.
+Retrofitting MVHR is always more difficult, normally more expensive, and often involves compromises.
+Try getting a builder, plumber, electrician, or pipe fitter to issue a design guarantee.

 Early design works better

-To meet even the minimum ventilation rate you need to move a lot air around the property through ducting.
-Every time you add a bend to the ducting the air inside it gets compressed a bit and that creates air turbulence, especially if it’s a 90 degree bend or a tee connector.
-Turbulance adds air resistance so more energy is needed to push or pull the air around.
-More energy means more running cost and more work for the fan motors, shortening their life.
-Thrashing motors and air turbulence creates more noise, which means more attenuation is needed.
-Silencers add more resistance and you’re in a vicious circle.
+Every time you add a bend to the ducting the air inside the pipe gets compressed, and that creates air turbulence, and that adds air resistance.
+Sharp 90-degree bends and tee connectors create the most turbulence.
+More resistance means you need more power to push or pull the air around, and more more means more cost, more noise, and more work for the fan motors, shortening their life.
+Adding silencers might cut the noise down, but they only add more resistance and you’re in a vicious circle.

-Assume your plantroom is too small, in the wrong place for MVHR, someone intends to put other kit in there that'll contribute to overheating, nobody has allocated sufficient service risers through floors, and you're about to get incompatible joists that while cheaper to buy, will add cost to the project.
-That seems to be the usual M.O.
+It's normally safe to assume your plantroom will be too small, in the wrong place for MVHR, or that someone intends to put other kit in there that'll contribute to overheating.
+If the person specifying floor joists is unfamiliar with MVHR, assume their choice will add cost to the wider project.

 Eliot Warrington